World of A Song of Ice and Fire: Yunkai

 The smallest of the three cities, Yunkai, like Meereen, does not trade in Unsullied but is known for its fighting pits and its pleasure houses, both of which turn out slaves at a brisk pace.
 The city is similar to Astapor in architecture except for its smaller size and its use of yellow brick in its buildings instead of red.
 The slavers of Yunkai are known as the Wise Masters.
 Because of the city's lack of Unsullied, it relies on a mixed professional and slave army of approximately 4,000 with at least 1,000 mercenaries.
 Typical for Ghiscari, Yunkai soldiers wear impractical armor and oiled hair teased into enormous shapes, limiting their effectiveness.

 Yunkish scenes were filmed in Aït Benhaddou, Morocco in the TV show.

 Meereen

 The largest of the three slaver cities, Meereen has a population equaling that of Astapor and Yunkai combined.
+The city is also the wealthiest, as besides slaves it produces wine, with a metallic taste, the lands surrounding it have massive deposits of copper, and it grows olives, before the slavers burned the trees to starve out Daenerys's army.
 The city has architecture similar to that of its neighbors, but it is made of bricks of many colors.
 Its landscape is dominated by a massive pyramid, named the Great Pyramid, and the Temple of Graces, which is capped by a golden dome.
 Meereen is unique among the Ghiscari cities in that it is filled with many temples and pyramids.
 The slavers of Meereen are known as the Great Masters.
 It is built on the banks of the river Skahadhazan.
+After Daenerys conquers the city she continues to rule it as its queen to learn how to rule.
+The city eventually becomes under siege by an alliance of various city-states led by Yunkai, while a resistance known as the Sons of the Harpy rise up within.

 For the HBO television series, many of the scenes in Meereen were filmed in Split and the Fortress of Klis, Croatia.
 In Season 5, Daznak's Pit in the city was shot in the Plaza de Toros in Osuna, Spain.